stefnotch/naoMillsGame/README.md

 # naoMillsGame
 Teaching a [Nao](https://www.softbankrobotics.com/emea/en/robots/nao) how to play mills/nine men's morris

-Currently, the software can detect a board.
+Currently, the software can detect a board using OpenCV.
+Nothing else has been implemented.